 Sunday, 27 March 2016

-The aptly-named Mole is a crescent-shaped concrete breakwater viaduct, jutting in a north-easterly direction towards the North Sea.
+In more detail, the aptly-named Mole is a crescent-shaped concrete breakwater viaduct, jutting in a north-easterly direction towards the North Sea.
 It was originally built to protect Zeebrugge Harbour from the harsh North Sea storms that swept in from the west.

 Foreshortened View of the Mole after the Zeebrugge Raid